F2A2: Flexible Fully-decentralized Approximate Actor-critic for Cooperative Multi-agent Reinforcement Learning: Experiments

-Figure~\ref{fig:sc2_3m},~\ref{fig:sc2_8m} and ~\ref{fig:sc2_2s3z} plots F2A2 instantiations' win rate in test environment relative to their centralized baselines against the environmental steps in three StarCraft II micromanagement maps.
-It can be seen from the figure that even if the \textit{Starcraft II} environment is more complicated than \textit{Cooperative Multi-agent Particle Environments}, the instantiation algorithms of the F2A2 framework can still reach or exceed its corresponding centralized baseline in performance.
+Figure~\ref{fig:sc2_3m},~\ref{fig:sc2_8m} and ~\ref{fig:sc2_2s3z} plot F2A2 instantiations' win rate in test environment relative to their centralized baselines against the environmental steps in three StarCraft II micromanagement maps.
+It can be seen from the figure that even if the Starcraft II environment is more complicated than Cooperative MPE, the instantiation algorithms of the F2A2 framework can still reach or exceed its corresponding centralized baseline in performance.
 This demonstrates the robustness of the F2A2 framework.
+In addition, the performance comparison between MA-AC and COMA shows similar results to the Cooperative MPE.